networknext/next/docs/setup_your_local_machine_for_development.md

    `psql -U postgres -h localhost -c "CREATE USER developer; ALTER USER developer WITH SUPERUSER;"`

    If this step fails, you may need to work around the default postgres account requiring logging in as the user postgres.

    See https://blog.jcharistech.com/2022/09/07/logging-into-postgresql-without-password-prompt/ for a workaround.
-Apply the "trust" setting to the 127.0.0.1 and ::1 lines in pg_hba.conf in addition to what is recommended and you should be able to make postgres changes without a password on your local machine.
-Obviously, this configuration is appropriate only for a development machine behind a firewall.
+Apply the "trust" setting to the 127.0.0.1 and ::1 lines in pg_hba.conf in addition to what is recommended then `sudo systemctl restart postgresql` and you should be able to run the step above without being prompted for a password.

    Once you have setup the developer user, restart postgres:

    `sudo systemctl restart postgresql`

-6. Go to the next directory at the command line
+7. Go to the next directory at the command line

     `cd ~/next`